 You’ve likely heard in nature, particularly during or after rain, frogs that have formed large and noisy social groups during their breeding seasons.
+Much like a cocktail party of the humankind, except without daiquiris.
 Many different species of frogs can be present in the same habitat containing dozens to tens of thousands of individuals.

 In this scenario, male frogs call loudly to attract females and to defend their territory against rival males.
 Individual male frogs can produce calls reaching peak sound pressure levels of 105 dB measured at a distance of 1 metre.
 For a small amphibian ranging from 1.5cm to 10cm in length to make a sustained noise as loud as a jackhammer or a jet take-off (at 305 meters) is quite extraordinary.

 As you can imagine, the resulting din makes it a very challenging environment for a female frog to successfully find a mate.
 Amongst the chorus of suitors, she must:

 - distinguish him as a member of her own species